In this new information-saturated era, new terms such as CEO-activism are slowly being introduced into the corporate world.

 Said term is a growing trend which is experimenting an increasing demand as social issues gain importance in the eyes of stakeholders.

-Today, it is vital for businesses to acknowledge the importance of how factors like corporate responsibility have on reputation, and how the latter greatly influences overall corporate success.
+Today, it is vital for businesses to acknowledge the importance of factors like corporate responsibility on reputation, and how the latter greatly influences overall corporate success.

 What is CEO-Activism?

 CEO-activism refers to the active involvement of corporate leaders in pressing social issues which are not directly related to corporate interests.

 Not only is CEO-activism an increasing corporate trend, it may also be a determining factor in all aspects regarding the success of a company.